 USMS programs that offer learn-to-swim lessons

-Use our Places to Swim search tool to find USMS programs in your area.
-Not all USMS programs offer learn-to-swim lessons, so you'll need to contact the programs and ask them if they offer lessons.
-You can also check our list of Swimming Saves Lives partners—these are programs that have offered adult learn-to-swim lessons in the past—to see if they're currently offering lessons.
+Use our Places to Swim search tool to find Masters Swimming programs in your area.
+Not all Masters Swimming programs offer learn-to-swim lessons, so you'll need to contact the programs and ask them if they offer lessons.
+You can also check our list of Swimming Saves Lives partners—these are programs that have received grants from the Swimming Saves Lives Foundation for their adult learn-to-swim lessons—to see if they're currently offering lessons.
 If you cannot find a program in your area, try one of these other resources:

 21st Century Swimming